 DJ King Flow interviews REKS and Artisin for Mixtape Addict 54.

 French DJ and producer DJ King Flow has announced the playlist and special guest for the latest episode of his renowned weekly show, Mixtape Addict.
 This week’s segment includes an exclusive interview with the esteemed REKS & Artisin (AR16), further solidifying the show’s reputation as a leading platform for underground hip-hop culture.
-Scientific Sound Asia, a significant player in the Asian music industry, continues to back the series as a radio station, event organiser, and DJ agency.
+Scientific Sound Asia, a significant player in the Asian music industry, continues to back the series as a radio station, music news site, event organiser, and DJ agency.

 DJ King Flow, an exceptional talent from France, began his musical career at the age of 14 and has since established a distinct presence in the international hip-hop scene.
 Known for his dynamic mixtapes and innovative outlook, he has been praised for pushing genre boundaries while staying true to hip-hop’s core traditions.